 neighborhood in particular, the problem can be considered acute.

-that the Duval St / Arlington St neighborhood has more single mother
+Duval St / Arlington St neighborhood about it; they already know.
+37.4%

 Notable & Unique: Modes of Transportation